-A symphony of leaf shapes, colors, and textures gives this diverse group of houseplants great character.
-It’s challenging to choose a favorite, as each displays the intricate beauty of nature with colorful veining and texture-rich leaves that beckon you to reach out and touch them.
+A symphony of leaf shapes, colors, and textures gives this diverse group of houseplants tons of character.
+It’s challenging to choose a favorite, because each displays the intricate beauty of nature with colorful veining and texture-rich leaves that beckon you to reach out and touch them.
 Also called friendship plant, pilea is easy to grow in medium light, making it perfect for everywhere: desktops, nightstands, sunny tabletops, and more.

 Pilea Care Must-Knows

 Pilea grows well in medium light but tolerates low light.
-A slow-growing plant, pilea maintains its small stature for years.
-Don't hesitate to move pilea around the house—think of it as a mobile accessory.
-This easy-care plant is great for adding life to any room.
+This slow-growing plant will maintains its small stature for years.
+Don't hesitate to move your pilea around the house to see where you like it best.

-Its common name—friendship plant—alludes to the ease of sharing pilea.
+Its common name, friendship plant, alludes to the ease of sharing pilea.
 You can multiply your own plants and share extras with friends.
-Pilea is easy to root from stem cuttings.
-Simply cut a young, vibrant stem that has three or four leaves.
-Remove the leaf nearest the cut end of the stem and sink the cutting into moist, soilless potting mix.
-At least 1 inch of the stem should be in the potting mix.
+It's easy to propagate them from stem cuttings.
+Simply cut a young stem that has three or four leaves.
+Remove the leaf nearest the cut end of the stem and sink the cutting into potting mix so at least 1 inch of the stem is buried.
 Keep the potting mix moist and the cutting will produce roots within a couple weeks.
 You can also root your cutting in a cup of water first, then move it to potting mix when roots appear.

 In-the-know houseplant aficionados have fallen in love with Chinese money plant (Pilea peperomioides).
 Its almost-round, bright green leaves are held above the soil by central stems.
 This plant's minimalist appearance and easy-growing ways make it a favorite interior decor accent for modern homes.
 Chinese money plant is tough to find at nurseries.
 If your local nursery doesn't stock it, check online.